M66B/NetGuard/FAQ.md

 <a name="FAQ0"></a>
 **(0) How do I use NetGuard?**

-* Enable the firewall using the switch in the action bar
+* Enable the NetGuard firewall using the switch in NetGuard's action bar
-* Allow (greenish) or deny (reddish) Wi-Fi or mobile internet access using the icons next to an application
+* Allow (greenish\*) or deny (reddish\*) Wi-Fi or mobile internet access using the icons next to an application name in NetGuard's applications list

-You can use the *Settings* menu to change from blacklist mode (allow all in *Settings* but block unwanted applications in list) to whitelist mode (block all in *Settings* but allow favorite applications in list).
+You can use *Settings > Defaults* to change from block/blacklist mode (disable *Block Wi-Fi* and *Block mobile*, and then block unwanted applications in NetGuard's applications list) to allow/whitelist mode (enable *Block Wi-Fi* and *Block mobile*, and then allow desired applications in NetGuard's applications list).

-* Red/orange/yellow/amber = internet access denied
-* Teal/blue/purple/grey = internet access allowed
+\* Depending on the theme you use, the icons may be:
+* Allowed (internet access permitted): Greenish (teal) / blue / purple / gray
+* Blocked (internet access denied): Reddish (salmon) / orange / yellow / amber

 <a name="FAQ1"></a>
 **(1) Can NetGuard completely protect my privacy?**